Parks & Recreation Coalition of Brookhaven (PARC)

 Look for monthly walks - Online REGISTRATION thru GA Audubon required

-Field Trip Leader – Kevin O’Toole / 404-451-3092
+Trip Leader – Kevin O’Toole / 404-451-3092 (text in advance if you would like to borrow binoculars)

 MUST REGISTER ONLINE – thru GA Birds link - https://www.birdsgeorgia.org/field-trips.html